 However, the good cup and handle patterns are still out there to be found.
 But they are much more rare compared to the faulty and obvious ones.

 Refer to the following chart with proper examples.

-Characteristics of a proper cup and handle base are as follows:
+The 6 characteristics of a proper cup and handle formation:

-- Steady and coherent appearance and not too sloppy
+- Steady and coherent price action.
+Not too sloppy or volatile!

 - Biggest weekly bar should be blue, not red!